Kristin De Troyer

 Kristin Mimi Lieve Leen De Troyer (born 26 May 1963 in Ninove) is an Old Testament scholar, theologian, writer and a university professor who has taught at different universities such as the University of Salzburg, the University of St Andrews, and Claremont School of Theology.
 She is the author of many scholarly books and articles, an editor of several academic series, and a professor and researcher of the Hebrew Bible, the Septuagint, Judaism and the Dead Sea Scrolls.
-Since the beginning of 2021, she serves as the Secretary of the European Academy of Sciences and Arts.
 In 2024 she served as Vice-Principal at the University of Salzburg.
+From 2021 to 2025, she served as the Secretary of the European Academy of Sciences and Arts; in 2026, she was elected Vice-President of the European Academy of Sciences and Arts.

 Biography

 K. De Troyer was born 1963 in Ninove, Belgium.

 Education

 De Troyer holds a B.A. in Religious Studies (Leuven, Belgium, 1983), a B.A. in Philosophy (Leuven, 1984), a B.A. in Theology (Leuven, 1986), a M.A. in Religious Studies (Leuven, 1986), Diploma Religious Education (Leuven, 1986), M.A. in Theology (Leuven, 1987) and a Ph.D.
 (Leiden University, The Netherlands, 1997).